Diana-Joya/Raytracer/README.md

 #### For Ray-Triangle Intersections:
 We use a barycentric coordinates approach and matrix algebra to solve a linear system that solves the equation:

 []

+where:

-where d, the view direction
+      d, the view direction

       e, the origin